YinJC/uk-tex-faq/FAQ-TeXpronounce.md

----
-layout: page
-title: How should I pronounce ''TeX''?
+# How should I pronounce ''TeX''?
----

 The 'X' is ''really'' the Greek letter
 Chi, and is pronounced by